vukefn/verse-auto-imports/README.md

 <div align="center">

-**This is project is built and maintained for free for the Verse community.**
+**This project is built and maintained for the Verse community for free.**
 **If you find it helpful, consider supporting its development!**

 <a href="https://www.paypal.com/donate/?hosted_button_id=SANPYNE27HHYA">